Spectral properties of graphs associated to the Basilica group: A generic set of blowups of the graphs with Pure Point Spectrum

 so that any $f\perp l^2_a$ is zero and thus $l^2_a$ is dense in $l^2$.
 The remaining conclusions come from Lemma~\ref{lem:l2ainvariance}. \end{proof}

 Since the KNS spectrum is the limit of the spectra of the finitely supported eigenfunctions it follows immediately that the KNS spectrum is that of $L_\infty$.
-The spectrum of $L_\infty$ is sometimes called the Kesten spectrum. \begin{corollary} For the generic set of blowups specified in Theorem~\ref{thm:pureptspect} the spectrum of $L_\infty$ coincides with the KNS spectrum, so is a Cantor set by Corollary~\ref{cor:KNSCantor}. \end{corollary} \begin{proof} Lemma~\ref{lem:DNefnsextendtoGinfty} provides that any Dirichlet-Neumann eigenvalue of the Laplacian on $G_n$ is in the spectrum of $L_\infty$, so by Lemma~\ref{lem:computeKNSfromDirichletNeumann} the KNS spectrum is contained in the $L_\infty$ spectrum.
-The converse is from Theorem~\ref{thm:pureptspect}. \end{proof}
+The spectrum of $L_\infty$ is sometimes called the Kesten spectrum.

 It is not difficult to use the condition on the sequence $\{k_n\}$ in Theorem~\ref{thm:pureptspect} and the description of the maps $\iota_{k_n}$ in Definition~\ref{def:Gnblowups} to determine the corresponding class of orbital Schreier graphs from Theorem~\ref{thm:orbitalSareblowups} for which Theorem~\ref{thm:pureptspect} guarantees the Laplacian spectrum is pure point.
-Specifically, when $k_{n+1}-k_{n}=1$ then $\iota_{k_n}$ appends $1$ to non-boundary points and when $k_{n+1}-k_{n}=2$ it appends $00$.
-Given this, the condition that the values $1$ and $2$ both occur infinitely often in the sequence $\{k_{n+1}-k_{n}\}$ tells us that $1$ and $00$ both occur infinitely often in the address of the boundary point $v$ for which $\Gamma_v$ is the orbital Schreier graph with blowup $G_\infty$.
-It follows immediately that both the odd and even digits of the address of $v$ contain infinitely many zeros and infinitely many ones.
-Using the characterization of orbital Schreier graphs in Theorem~4.1 of~\cite{nagnibeda} we readily deduce that those for which Theorem~\ref{thm:pureptspect} implies the Laplacian spectrum is pure point are orbital Schreier graphs with one end, but that there are orbital Schreier graphs with one end to which Theorem~\ref{thm:pureptspect} cannot be applied.